Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-Grinding is a viable strategy in the game due to enemy respawns after resting, allowing players to accumulate resources despite increasing upgrade costs.
+Grinding is a viable strategy in the game due to respawning enemies, allowing players to repeatedly farm resources or experience.
+However, upgrade costs increase progressively, adding a layer of challenge to the grinding process.

 Skip Game Offers